fern4lvarez/gh-ranking/README.md

 Languages ranking on GitHub

-**gh-ranking** is a simple tool to get the position of a programming language in popularity GitHub ranking.
+**gh-ranking** is a simple tool to get the position of a programming language in the GitHub popularity ranking.

 ## Install